frenchie68/Z79Forth/README.md

 # Z79Forth
 This project has a hardware component and a software component.

-- hardware: an Hitachi 63C09 based single board computer, aka the "Reference Z79Forth board."
+- hardware: an Hitachi 63C09 based single board computer, aka the "Z79Forth Reference Board."
 - software: a 79-STANDARD sub-set implementation entirely written in assembly language.